jonaslalin/jonaslalin.github.io/_posts/2021-12-21-multi-layer-perceptrons-part-2.md

 \end{equation*}
 $$

-which we can write as
+which we can vectorize as

 $$
 \begin{equation}